Celebrating Folk Crafts in Buda Castle

 - 17.00 – 19.00 Dance and singing lessons, instrument demonstration

 A baby playground await the littlest ones where they can sing together lead by Alice Környei.

 Harvest Process & Blessing of the New Bread, August 20.

-- Harvest process: starts at 14.30 on Aug.
-20. Sunday: the route: Szent György tér – Szent György utca – Dísz tér – Tárnok utca – Szentháromság tér – King St. Stephen’s Statue
+The procession starts at 09.30 on Aug.
+20. Tuesday: the route: Szent György tér – Szent György utca – Dísz tér – Tárnok utca – Szentháromság tér – King St. Stephen’s Statue

 See detailed program schedule on the organiser’s website.